garethr/garethr-docker/README.md

       dns          => ['8.8.8.8', '8.8.4.4'],
     }

-Notes:

-* ports, env, dns and volumes can be set with either a single string
-or as above with an array of values.
+Ports, env, dns and volumes can be set with either a single string or as above with an array of values.

-* to use an image tag just append the tag name to the image name separated by a semicolon
+To use an image tag just append the tag name to the image name separated by a semicolon:

     docker::run { 'helloworld':
       image   => 'ubuntu:precise',
       command => '/bin/sh -c "while true; do echo hello world; sleep 1; done"', }